registerguard/ads-on-demand/README.md

 ### What's this then?

-This code hammers OpenX into play ball with a responsive layout.
-I'm using the scripts (mentioned above) to shove **all** of the ad code in the bottom of the page (woot!) and load ads, when they're needed, as the viewport size changes.
+This *attempts* to force OpenX into playing ball with a responsive layout.

+I'm using the scripts (mentioned above) to shove **all** of the ad code in the bottom of the page (faster page loads!
+Woot!) and load ads, when they're needed, as the viewport size changes.

 ---